Natural Resources and Environmental Studies Graduate Program Coordinator: Dr. Roger Wheate (2023), Dr. Zoë Meletis (2024)

 Philip Owens, Professor and Forest Renewal BC Endowed Chair in Landscape Ecology (GEES)

-Margot Parkes, Professor and Canada Research Chair in Community Health/Environmental Health/Rural, Remote, Aboriginal and Northern Health (Health Sciences and Northern Medical Program)
+Margot Parkes, Professor and Canada Research Chair in Health, Ecosystems and Society (Health Sciences and Northern Medical Program)

 Ellen Petticrew, Professor, and Forest Renewal BC Endowed Chair in Landscape Ecology (GEES)